 As we have checked off so many of the other western United States, “must see” spots, it just kept calling to us.
 Glacier was magnificent, Yellowstone the trip of a lifetime, Zion & southern Utah, breathtaking.

-But Colorado, the entire state is a motorcycle riders paradise.
+Colorado motorcycle trip, where the entire state is a motorcycle riders paradise.
 The majestic Rocky Mountains, the unbelievable views and not a straight section of road anywhere to be found outside of the Interstates….we needed to go, we had to go.
 But damn, it’s 2200 miles roundtrip to Denver, and I wanted to ride 2000 miles around the state, minimum.
 I have a job, they expect me to show up, this is a problem.

 We explored shipping the bike ahead and flying to Denver.
 I would need to rent a storage space, have the bike delivered, someone meet it, store it and on and on.
 I gave up.
 I would wait until retirement before I could pluck that shiny diamond from the bucket list.